 My goal during our session is to capture your family and your beauty in a naturalistic way with light posing.
 I believe in the power of storytelling through photography and using different perspectives and variety.
 I will be photographing your baby alone as well as with your family, in a way that documents this special time of caring and snuggling your baby.
 The baby will lead our session, and I will capture this beautiful time whether your baby is awake or asleep.
 You should be provided with a variety of ways to print and share these images for your family, as well as hanging wall art throughout your home for you to enjoy.

 Most newborn sessions take place in your home (unless requested otherwise).
 When I arrive to your home I will ask you to take me around your home and I will be looking for windows and pockets of good light.
 We will primarily stay in well lit areas and we will use natural elements in your home to be the “backdrop”, such as master bedroom, living room, and kitchen areas.

-The natural light is usually best during late morning around 9:30 or 10:00 am.
+The natural light is usually best during late morning around 10:00 am.
 We will spend most of the session in the areas of your home that have the best window light, and we will turn off overhead/fluorescent light.
 Feel free to open blinds and curtains, as this will help keep the color tones natural.

 Keep the temperature in your home or the rooms we will be using a little warmer than you typically would.
 We want the baby to be warm, relaxed and comfortable.